 Simple, right?
 Plus, you can use the same method to place the form anywhere else.

-8. Including a Contact Form in a Sidebar
+Step 8.
+Include a Contact Form in a Sidebar (Optional)

 There’s nothing easier than placing the contact form in a sidebar.
 Just go to Appearance > Widgets.
 Add a text widget to whatever widgetized area you want the contact form to appear and paste the shortcode.